-Discussion: Of the eight sites monitored, six have only rare exceedances of recreational contact standards.
-Two sites, Baywood Pier and Pasadena Point, have more frequent exceedances of the standard.
-These trends also apply to data prior to Water Year 2017.
+Discussion: Of the eight sites monitored, historical trends showed six sites typically had only rare exceedances of recreational contact standards.
+Two sites, Baywood Pier and Pasadena Point, had more frequent exceedances of the standard.
+These trends did not apply to WY2018 data.
+PAS had only one elevated result for the year, and BAY had none.